 The open-top, hop-on hop-off red bus is a great way to zoom around many of the city's biggest sights in one day.
 You'll be accompanied by an insightful audio guide on the two-hour journey (the route without stops).

 The Red Route takes a circular route around downtown Johannesburg and the south of the city starting at Constitution Hill and stopping at Gold Reef City theme park and Apartheid Museum in south Joburg.
 Helpful information and self-guided walking tour maps are available to help you make the most of your time at the different stops and many museums also offer discounted entry to City Sightseeing bus riders.

-The Red City route links to the shorter Green Route which starts at The Zone@Rosebank and winds its way through Joburg's historic leafy suburbs finishing at Constitution Hill (from where you can join the Red City route).
+The Green Route which starts near The Zone@Rosebank winds its way through Joburg's historic leafy suburbs finishing at Constitution Hill (from where you can join the Red Route).

-Tickets are valid for both the Red City and Green Route tours and you can hop on and off as many times as you like.
-Tickets for the Soweto mini-bus cost extra.
-Make sure to bring suncream with you and some water to keep hydrated along the way.
+Tickets are valid for both the routes and you can hop on and off as many times as you like.
+Make sure to bring sunscreen with you, and water to keep hydrated along the way.